Do I need a construction stormwater permit?

 What is the status of my permit coverage?

-If you are submitting the Subdivision, Transfer or Permit Modification form, the owner and contractor will receive a confirmation letter or email after the form is processed.
+The owner and contractor will receive a confirmation letter or email after their form is processed.

-NOTs must be submitted online using eServices.
-Either the owner or contractor can complete this process on behalf of the project.
-If you are new to this process, please read these directions: Notice of termination online: Construction Stormwater Permits (wq-strm2-108)
+NOTs must be submitted online using eServices by either the owner or contractor.
+If you are new to this process:

-Check the online Construction Stormwater Permit Search tool to determine if the permit has been terminated.
+Check the Construction stormwater permit search tool to determine if the permit has been terminated.
 It may take a few days for NOT changes to show up at the permit search site.
 “Inactive” means the permit has been terminated or closed.

 Either party can complete the NOT for the other.
 Please note the reason for not being able to complete the contractor’s signature on the NOT.

 What is a stormwater pollution prevention plan (SWPPP)?